The Weight of Glory · Chapter 9

 Dez showed up at Marcus's flat with his sleeves rolled up.

-His wraps were visible.
-Faint — flickering, barely there, the ghost of marks that had once climbed to his forearms and now barely covered his knuckles.
-But present.
-For the first time in years, Desmond Asare's wraps were lit.
+His wraps were visible — faint, flickering, barely there, the ghost of marks that had once climbed to his forearms and now barely covered his knuckles.
+But they were lit.

 "I'm going with you," he said.
 "I owe you that.
 I owe Him that."

-Marcus looked at his former coach.
-Fifty-four.
-Thinner than he should be.
-The guilt of the accident still in his posture, the guilt of walking away from the Path in his eyes.
-But his hands were steady and his wraps were burning and he was standing in Marcus's doorway with the energy of a man who had made a decision he couldn't unmake.
+Marcus took him in: fifty-four, thinner than he should be, the accident still in his posture, the years away from the Path still in his eyes.
+But his hands were steady, his wraps were burning, and he was standing in Marcus's doorway with the energy of a man who had made a decision he couldn't unmake.

 "Your wraps—"